-- Land Use Policy 1.4.
-The City of Compton will review proposals to convert school properties to alternative uses to ensure that new uses are compatible with and meet the needs of surrounding residential neighborhoods. - Land Use Policy 1.5.
-The City of Compton will participate in regional planning efforts to support consistency with the goals of the City's General Plan. - Land Use Policy 1.6.
-The City of Compton will work with the Los Angeles County Land Use Commission in its regular updates to the airport land use plan for Compton Airport. - Land Use Policy 1.7.
-The City of Compton will review and comment on General Plan and zoning changes proposed for parcels within "1/4 mile" of the City's borders. - Land Use Policy 1.8.
+- □ Land Use Policy 1.4.
+The City of Compton will review proposals to convert school properties to alternative uses to ensure that new uses are compatible with and meet the needs of surrounding residential neighborhoods. - □ Land Use Policy 1.5.
+The City of Compton will participate in regional planning efforts to support consistency with the goals of the City's General Plan. - □ Land Use Policy 1.6.
 The City of Compton will pursue annexation of unincorporated county islands within the boundaries of the City along with the industrial area within the City's sphere of influence.